dcangulo/davidangulo.xyz/_posts/2018-02-19-how-to-insert-data-into-wordpress-database.md

 ---
 categories: ['Website Development']
 tags: ['WordPress', 'MySQL', 'PHP']
+title: 'How to insert data into WordPress database'
 ---
 To insert data into WordPress database, we have learned that you need to connect the database.
 If you don't know how you can refer to the previous topic entitled **[How to connect to WordPress database](https://www.davidangulo.xyz/wp/website-development/how-to-connect-to-wordpress-database/)**.